digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 **Step 6: Synchronize Codespaces with the Main Branch**: After the maintainer merges changes, contributors need to sync their Codespace environment with the latest version of the fork's main branch.
 This ensures that they are working with the most up-to-date version of the project.

-**Step 7: Maintainer Opens Pull Request to Original Repository**: Once the fork has accumulated significant changes, the maintainer opens a pull request from the fork to the original (CoLRev repository)[https://github.com/CoLRev-Environment/colrev ], proposing that the updates in the fork be integrated into the main project.
+**Step 7: Maintainer Opens Pull Request to Original Repository**: Once the fork has accumulated significant changes, the maintainer opens a pull request from the fork to the original [CoLRev repository](https://github.com/CoLRev-Environment/colrev), proposing that the updates in the fork be integrated into the main project.
 After review, the pull request is either merged or closed.

 <!--
 <div style="border: 2px solid #03a9f4; padding: 10px; background-color: #b3e5fc; color: #01579b; border-radius: 5px; display: inline-block; width: fit-content;  width: 800px;">